ztaira/flappy_term/README.md

 - Parallax background

 ### What it does:
-- It's an ASCII flappy bird knockoff.
-It lets you play flappy bird.
+- Lets you play flappy bird.
 - Checks for collisions between the bird/pipes and bird/boundary
 - Changes gameplay based on the size of your terminal window
 - Uses ncurses library to render text and color